 See Related: The Best Resorts On Leech Lake, Minnesota

 What are the best things to see in Walker, Minnesota?

 If you’re in town during the summer, you should attend one of the many events, like the 4th of July fireworks show or the Moondance Jam.
 If crowds aren’t your thing, take the 67-mile Lake Country Scenic Byway from Walker to Detroit Lakes to do some leaf-peeping!
 However, Chippewa National Forest has much more to do outside the car, including exploring its multiple lakes, trails, and wildlife areas.

 What are some fun things to do in Walker, Minnesota, with kids?

-If you have kids in tow, you should plan a trip to one of the many lakes for water recreation, see attractions such as the ice skating rink at the community center, or explore Main Street (downtown Walker) with its shops and dining options.
-There are also several parks in the area, but Walker City Park is highly rated and often has summer events
+If you have kids in tow, you should plan a trip to one of the lakes for water recreation, see attractions such as the ice skating rink at the community center, or explore Main Street (downtown Walker) with its shops and dining options.
+There are also several parks in the area, but Walker City Park is highly rated and often has summer events.

 What are the best Walker, Minnesota, tourist attractions?

 The top tourist attractions in Walker are the Leech Lake area and Chippewa National Forest.
-There is a lot to do at both, including camping, viewing wildlife areas, hiking, biking, hunting, swimming, bird watching, boating, and exploring.
+There is much to do at both, including camping, viewing wildlife areas, hiking, biking, hunting, swimming, bird watching, boating, and exploring.
 It depends on what you want to do, but both parks will leave lasting impressions on you.